-This section describes how to use the Shutdown dialog box to either shut down the system or restart the system.
+This section describes how to use the Shutdown dialog box to either shutdown the computer or restart the computer.

-- 1. From the desktop menu, click Shutdown.

-- The shutdown dialog box is displayed.

-- 2. Click any of the following options:

-- Shutdown the system-Enables you to shut down the system.

-- Restart the system-Enables you to restart the operating system.

-- 3. Click OK to save settings.
+- From the desktop menu, click Shutdown.
+The shutdown dialog box is displayed. - 2.
+Click any of the following options: - Shutdown the system-Enables you to shut down the computer. - Restart the system-Enables you to restart the operating system. - 3.
+Click OK to save settings. - (i) NOTE: A Notice dialog box is displayed with Update Now, Next Reboot, and Schedule Update options.
+If you have clicked Next Reboot to defer the operating system, BIOS, or application installation, the shutdown window asks to Update and shut down or Update and restart with a yellow dot on their respective icons.
+ThinOS updates first before shutting down or restarting